Itangalo/MsWordVersioning/README.md

 ## How to install

 1. Copy the script into Word.
-This is probably easiest done by (a) open the script file, press the *raw* button and copy all the content, (b) pressing alt + F8 in Word to open the macro dialogue and then pressing edit or create, followed by (c) pasting all the code, saving and closing the code environment.
+This is probably easiest done by (a) open the script file here on GitHub, press the *raw* button and copy all the content, (b) pressing alt + F8 in Word to open the macro dialogue and then pressing edit or create, followed by (c) pasting all the code, saving and closing the code environment.
 2. Allow running macros in Word.
 This is done by going to file -> options -> security center -> setting for security center and allowing macros. **Note that this also means that other macros can run in macro-enabled documents.
 Don't open macro-enabled documents you don't trust.**
 3. To be able to use the script you also need to save your document(s) as macro-enabled documents, or macro-enabled document templates.